MicrosoftDocs/learn/learn-pr/azure/get-started-azure-advisor/includes/4-optimization-posture-advisor-score.md

 As you've learned, Azure Advisor continually analyzes your cloud environment to determine whether your workloads are following documented best practices for cost, security, reliability, performance, and operational excellence.

 ## What is  Advisor Score?

-Advisor aggregates its findings into a single score – the **Advisor Score**.
+Advisor aggregates its findings into a single number – **Advisor Score**.

-The Advisor Score consists of an overall score for your entire workload.
-It is also further broken down into five individual category scores, each representing one of the five pillars of Azure Advisor and the Azure Well-Architected Framework.
+Advisor Score consists of an overall rating for your entire workload.
+It's also further broken down into five individual category scores, each representing one of the five pillars of Azure Advisor and the Azure Well-Architected Framework.

 With just a quick glance, Advisor Score helps you to:

 - Understand how well you're following the best practices defined by Advisor and the Well-Architected Framework
-- Prioritize which optimizations you should act on first to maximize your impact
+- Prioritize which optimizations you should make to maximize your impact
-- Track and report on the progress you're making
+- Track and report on your progress

 ### How is your Advisor Score calculated?